pip-services/pip-services-docs/content/en/toolkit/recipes/mqtt/_index.md

   Not available
 {{< /tabsection >}}

-Now, to obtain the text of the received message, we can use the get_message_as_string() method.
+Now, to obtain the text of the received message, we can use the getMessageAsString() method.
 The following example shows how to do this.

 {{< tabsection >}}